Check mobile repeat ordering

 The buyer flow can look fine while staff still repair the order.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 That makes adoption risk visible before the supplier asks every account to change habit.

 Use customers likely to reorder quickly from a phone.